technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 6 - Summarize a report in the Copilot pane.md

 ![A screenshot of a phone Description automatically generated](./media/media6/image10.png)

-## Task 2 - Stop the Fabric Capacity from Azure Portal
+## Task 2 - Delete the Fabric Capacity from Azure Portal

 1. Navigate to Azure Portal - <https://portal.azure.com/#home>